Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Progress Indicators

 The purpose of the indicator is to reassure the user that they’re moving forward and to set expectations about when completion will occur.
-This indicator should match the complexity of the situation—In the case of an onboarding flow where the user simply has to swipe through 3 static screens to get to the app, perhaps a small visual or 2-tone progress bar is enough.
+This indicator should match the complexity of the situation.
+In the case of an onboarding flow where the user simply has to swipe through 3 static screens to get to the app, perhaps a small visual or 2-tone progress bar is enough.
 For the case of a workflow sequence with dozens of requirements over multiple steps however, details like the number of sections, what each section is about, and expected time left could be really helpful.
 Using a stepper and friendly microcopy would be more appropriate in that case.

 Workflow screen showing step by step progress indication

-Using steppers and summary panels within a workflow sequence with complex needs and steps helps the user understand where in their process they are and reassures them of their progress.
+Using steppers and summary panels within a workflow sequence with complex needs and steps helps the user understand where they are in their process and reassures them of their progress.

 Email Notifications

-People are often either in the ‘vehemently opposed to the idea of more emails’ side, or the ‘emails can be the catch-all of everything’ side.
+People are often either in the "vehemently opposed to the idea of more emails" side, or the "emails can be the catch-all of everything" side.
 Sure, maybe email might have a bad rep of over-enthusiasm to overcome, but think of all the emails you depend on.
 When you book a flight, you expect a confirmation email and would probably freak out if it didn’t hit your inbox.
 If you’re doing taxes, registering for adoption, or waiting for some kind of evaluation result, an email to let you know what’s going on and what to expect is something you want to see.
 Like it or not, emails have their place in communicating system status.

 Some clues as to when an email might be appropriate: